less/less-docs/content/features/detached-rulesets.md

 Released [v1.7.0]({{ less.master }}CHANGELOG.md)

-Detached ruleset is a group of css properties, nested rulestes, media declarations or anything else stored in a variable.
+Detached ruleset is a group of css properties, nested rulesets, media declarations or anything else stored in a variable.
 You can include it into a ruleset or another structure and all its properties are going to be copied there.
 You can also use it as a mixin argument and pass it around as any other variable.

 Simple example:
 ````less